dblanding/ocr/README.md

 I decided to create a new conda environment called 'cv' and then install the needed python libraries within that environment.

 Still needed to install tesseract.
-Another [stackflow answer](https://stackoverflow.com/questions/50951955/pytesseract-tesseractnotfound-error-tesseract-is-not-installed-or-its-not-i/53672281) directed me to the tesseract installer and the advice to add a line to the python code to direct the way to the tesseract executable.
+Another [stackflow answer](https://stackoverflow.com/questions/50951955/pytesseract-tesseractnotfound-error-tesseract-is-not-installed-or-its-not-i/53672281) directed me to the tesseract installer and the advice to add a line to the python code with the path to the tesseract executable.

 ```
 """